I keep having the same conversation over and over.

 The trouble is that masculinity tells us all – whatever our gender – that women do not know what we are talking about.
 That if info comes from a mouth that is in a body with a certain pitch of voice and a certain gender presentation, that it is not to be taken as seriously.
 And that, that is insane.

 Sometimes a whole circle of people will do this to someone and not see it at all until later.
 In my community, for instance, some years back, there was a woman of colour who people said was “angry all the time.”
 And she was with this “sweet, gentle, easygoing” white guy.
 We wondered how they made it work because we believed their “temperaments” were “so different.”
 Turned out later he had been sexually abusing her for years and denying reality when she said it was happening.
 For years.
 Later on I heard the graphic details, and they were horrific.
 And all of us around them got hit with a brick wall of our own: we had let it happen.
 We had seen her as an “angry woman of colour,” without stopping to think hey, what on earth could be happening to her – what would make someone so angry?
 I was one of those called in to help with accountability process; and I understood he did not appear to recognize that he was abusing her.
 Did that change the impact on her of having an entire circle of ostensibly radical people abandon and gaslight her?
-Do we really need the person causing the harm to see the harm before we will name that it is there?
+Do we really need the person causing the harm to see the harm before we will agree that it is there?

 Isn’t that an awful lot of power to give those who gaslight, that they get to decide whether the person they have harmed can be heard?